phillipsnj/cbusNetServer/README.md

 Main server process.

 ## canPi.js ##
-Micro service that connects a Raspberry Pi directly to the cbus can network using Ian Hart's canpi or canpiwi borards or the Pican2 board from skpang.
+Micro service that connects a Raspberry Pi directly to the cbus can network using Ian Hart's canpi or canpiwi boards or the Pican2 board from skpang.

 ## canUSB.js ##
 Miscro service that connects the MERG canusb4 board to the cbusNetServer.js